Black and Tan (film): Production

 Murphy used much of the same set and production crew as for his other 1929 film, St. Louis Blues, featuring Bessie Smith.
 He and his crew worked on both films concurrently.

 Murphy collaborated with Ellington to allow his choice of what music would be played.
-The Ellington orchestra's performance of “Black and Tan Fantasy” in the film is very different from other traditional recordings.
+The orchestra's performance of "Black and Tan Fantasy" in the film is very different from other traditional recordings.
 It is the only version in which Barney Bigard plays a solo using the clarinet as the melodic instrument during the song.
-To express the sadness of the Fredi’s death, Ellington uses music by the Hall Johnson choir.
+To express the sadness of Fredi's death, Ellington uses music by the Hall Johnson choir.

 Reception and legacy

 Black and Tan was inducted to the National Film Registry in 2015.

 The film emphasizes the music and symbolism of African-American influence on jazz, the struggle and rage of people in 1920s Harlem, and some realities for African Americans, such as the Cotton Club being a place where they were hired to entertain, prepare food and drink, and serve, but were not accepted as customers.
-Some of Ellington's notable compositions played in the film are “Black Beauty”, which features Arthur Whetsel performing a trumpet solo as a melodic turn (in most of the recordings, Bubber Miley performs the solo).
+One of Ellington's notable compositions played in the film is "Black Beauty", which features Arthur Whetsel performing a trumpet solo as a melodic turn (in most of the recordings, Bubber Miley performs the solo).
 Bubber Miley had only recently left the band when the film was shot, and all the solos we hear and see Whetsel play were originally performed by Miley.